aubreynicoll/mighty-sh/README.md

 - Use GNU Readline library.
 This is the lib that Bash uses, and it's my understanding that it was basically developed alongside Bash.
 Using it should allow for a much happier command line experience
 - History.
 Useful for obvious reasons.
 - Tab completion.
 Also a very nice thing to have.
+- Asynchronous job control using signal handlers.
+As of now, checking on background jobs is done at the top of the repl; however, it could be done in a SIGCHLD handler.
+Although part of me does appreciate the simplicity of keeping it sync.

 ### Don't want
 - While I mentioned better parsing above, I'm not sure I will ever try to make this thing fully standards compliant.